scottshambaugh/driveboardapp/README.md

 * Bidirectional and nearest neighbor pathing algorithms for fill and rastering speedups
 * Added a 'pulse' functionality for the laser (all safety interlocks still work)
 * You can save material preset laser settings through the UI and easily load them back up
+* The configuration is editable through the UI
 * The debug terminal can now be resized, scroll, and will not auto-jump back down when scrolling around
 * Option to print out human-readable versions of the tx/rx serial commands
 * Option for the head to auto-home when the interface is first started